myideaisgood/LC-FDNet/README.md

 ```

-We use 'torchac' libaray as our arithmetic coder, which is available at https://github.com/fab-jul/torchac.
+We use 'torchac' library as our arithmetic coder, which is available at https://github.com/fab-jul/torchac.

 ## Guidelines for Codes